MISSION & OBJECTIVES

 Shelby earned her PhD here at Michigan in cell and molecular biology.
 She did her thesis work with Dr. Sunny Wong, studying how sensory nerves promote skin cancer.
 She completed her postdoctoral training in ophthalmology with Dr. Alon Kahana, where she worked on a clinical trial for patients with orbital skin cancer.
 As a Research Administration Fellow, Shelby hopes to promote increased synergy between basic and clinical research with the ultimate goal of improving patient health outcomes.
 In her free time, Shelby serves as the head coach for the University of Michigan synchronized swimming team.

 I chose to pursue a position as a UMMS Research Administration Fellow to more fully explore the business side of science and become more involved in facilitating the overall advancement of scientific discoveries.
 I am now working to acquire a comprehensive knowledge of operations and infrastructure necessary to lead an innovative and successful academic medical center and to develop an understanding of where Ph.D. expertise can be leveraged and most impactful in this field.

 My experiences at U-M with Developing Future Biologists and miLEAD (student consulting group) have helped shape my desire to seek out career opportunities that help drive science forward in an equitable manner for people across all disciplines and demographics.
 My goal for this fellowship is to build the skills, knowledge, and networks that will help position me to be a leader in this administrative space.

 How many fellows will be accepted in 2021?

 Two fellows will be selected to participate in the 2021 cohort.

 When will I hear back from the review committee?

-All applicants will learn of initial decisions by the Selection Committee before early March 2019.
+All applicants will learn of initial decisions by the Selection Committee in early March 2021.
 Selected applicants will be contacted to set up an interview, with final decisions made in March.